 Unfortunately, YouTube has received some backlash over the years and had to introduce new rules as a way to police the website.

-What Are the New YouTube Rules?
+What Are YouTube new rules?

-The new rules that YouTube produced affect smaller channels compared to the bigger ones.
+YouTube new rules produced affect smaller channels compared to the bigger ones.
 In order to be eligible for the YouTube Partner Programme, a channel will need to have a total watch time of 4,000 hours over a period of 12 months.
 Channels are also required to have 1,000 subscribers.
 This is a huge change from the original rules, which only required a YouTube channel to have 10,000-lifetime viewers.

 Unfortunately, you simply cannot just pay money to gain subscribers, YouTube is very strict about this sort of thing, and if they find out it will result in the channel being banned.
 YouTube is capable of tracking your watch time as well as the subscribers.
 You will not be able to just continue to watch your videos over and over again in hope of reaching the 4,000 watch time.